ibnaleem/checksum/README.md

 # checksum
-A Python script to verify hash checksums of files.
+A Python script to verify hashes of files.

 ## Usage
 ```